 How to Store a Tent: Step 3

-Have you roughly cleaned your tent and dried it thoroughly?
-Now you can wrap it up for storage.
+After cleaning your tent and drying it thoroughly, it’s time to wrap it up for storage.

 Make the tent fabric loose